azizkhanp/interview-questions/README.md

 1.Route53 type
-public hosted zone -- traffic is routed on the internet private hosted zone -- traffic is routed within an aws vpc
+public hosted zone -- traffic is routed on the internet private hosted zone -- traffic is routed within an aws vpc Latency-based routing in AWS Route53
+How AWS N/W firewall protect VPC?
+Stateful vs State-less firewall in AWS?
+When do we use spot or on-demand EC2? what is ECS? cluster?
+EC2 vs Fragent?

 1.Grafana alert rule